The University of Texas at San Antonio School of Public Health Policies and Procedures

 Grievance Process

-1. The student has up to 10 business days from the date they were issued the grade or evaluation to file a formal complaint.
+The student has up to 10 business days from the date they were issued the grade or evaluation to file a formal complaint.

-5. If the formal academic grievance is filed against the department chair or the program director, then the Associate Dean for Academic, Faculty, and Student Affairs will serve as the chair of the ad hoc grievance committee and will identify a senior faculty member as the third member to serve on the ad hoc grievance committee.
+If a formal academic grievance is filed against the department chair or the MPH Director, then the Associate Dean for AFSA will serve as the chair of the ad hoc grievance committee and will identify a senior faculty member as the third member.

-7. Documentation from the student and faculty will be collected, and the department chair will schedule face-to-face meetings.
+Documentation from the student and faculty will be collected, and the department chair will schedule the ad hoc grievance committee meetings.

-10. All documents, including but not limited to emails, memos, letters, and written summaries, will be maintained by UTSPHSA.
+All documents, including but not limited to emails, memos, letters, and written summaries, will be maintained by UTSPHSA.

 Appeal Process

-The student may provide an appeal within ten business days of receiving the written summary of the grievance process.
+- The student may provide an appeal within ten business days of receiving the written summary of the grievance process.

-An appeal is filed by submitting to the Dean a letter signed by the student outlining the arguments for the appeal, the Student Complaint Form, and the written summary of the grievance process.
+- An appeal is filed by submitting to the Dean a letter signed by the student outlining the arguments for the appeal, the Student Complaint Form, and the written summary of the grievance process.

 Student Nonacademic Grievance Procedure